Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Demonstration

-Perform the following 18 simple steps to build a DLL and a Windows application solely within NTFS alternate data streams and execute them both.
+Perform the following 20 simple steps to build a DLL, a console and a Windows application solely within NTFS alternate data streams and execute them.

 1. Start the command prompt of the Windows SDK in an arbitrary, preferable empty directory, then create an (empty) file or subdirectory, for example streams, there: